-Contextualizing Sectarianism in the Middle East and South Asia
+Contextualizing Sectarianism in the Middle East and South Asia Identity, Competition and Conflict

 States across the Muslim world are faced with challenges associated with a perpetual cycle of conflict and violence organized along sectarian lines.
 To understand modern-day sectarianism, it is essential to move beyond explanations that focus predominantly on ancient Sunni-Shia animosities or a singular lens.
 It is important to engage in interdisciplinary and multidirectional examinations to better understand how sectarianism is strategically utilized by political entrepreneurs.
 Moreover, while religious identities and how individuals define themselves and their communities are important, it is also integral to analyze how identity has been utilized in historical and contemporary political contexts on state and non-state levels.